 While I don’t think I’ll be switching back to film permanently, I did notice while shooting I slowed down, composed my shot more carefully, anticipated the right moment to click the shutter and took the time to get my settings right before firing off a bunch of shots.
 I found myself constantly looking at the back of the camera and then feeling a little sheepish because, well, there’s nothing to see back there!
 Constantly looking at the LCD screen on my digital is a really bad habit I didn’t even know I was doing.

 Shooting on film was a really effective exercise for me and I’ll be doing it every once in awhile from now on.
 I’m so glad I didn’t get rid of my film camera, which by the way, is so light and easy to carry around compared to the 5D Mark III.
 It feels like a toy in my hand.
-Stay tuned later in the week for my attempt to recreate the Portra film look in my RAW digital file and how you can get the look, too using the SLR Lounge Lightroom Preset System.
+Stay tuned later in the week for my attempt to recreate the Portra film look in my RAW digital file and how you can get the look, too using the SLR Lounge Lightroom Presets.

 CREDITS: Photographs by Tanya Smith.
 Do not copy, modify or re-post this article or images without express permission from SLR Lounge and the artist.